MarcL/marclittlemore.com/_posts/2016-11-06-how-to-unit-test-express-routes.md

 * These tests are an additional layer of confidence and are especially useful for security concerns
 * You should **always** have additional integration tests which test the full flow of the routes

-If you've got any questions, need any clarification or have any comments on this then please post them below or tweet at me.
+If you've got any questions, need any clarification or have any comments on this then please [contact me](/contact) or tweet at me.